shmsoft/jailcrawl/doc/crawl-architecture.md

   2. Wait between pages in millisecond (can be 0)
 * Do not swallow any errors

-* In the UI, we will provide a 'submit script' button There, we will enforce the rules.
+* In the UI, we will provide a 'submit script' button.
-We will ask for a spreadsheet with all expected environmental settings on OS and example to execute your crawler (may be empty).
+* We will also ask for a spreadsheet with all expected environmental settings on OS and example to execute your crawlers (may be empty).

 Example: